 Integrated Web Browser

-In-Built web browser offers a nice tabbed browsing along with the options to create favorites or say bookmarks.
-Navigation is fairly simple via arrow buttons and for data entry, there is already a QWERTY keyboard given on remote conrol and in MyRemote app as well.
+In-Built web browser offers nice tabbed browsing along with the options to create favourites or say bookmarks.
+Navigation is fairly simple via arrow buttons and for data entry, there is already a QWERTY keyboard given on remote control and in MyRemote app as well.
 While this browser doesn’t support regional fonts, we didn’t find any other issue browsing different websites.
-While there is a long call before TV shall be picked up first for browsing internet, but yet count it in development stage and further there are scope of refinements and this is how things go better with time.
+While there is a long call before TV shall be picked up first for browsing the internet, but yet count it in the development stage and further, there is the scope of refinements and this is how things go better with time.

-Overall, Philips Ambilight offers a decent Smart TV platform with some nice features and a great display to experience and amazing surround sound which count it as a recommend product from our side.
+Overall, Philips Ambilight offers a decent Smart TV platform with some nice features and a great display to experience an amazing surround sound which counts it as a recommended product from our side.